zth/vscode-graphiql-explorer/README.md

 If you don't have a schema file, you can create one by running `npx get-graphql-schema http://url/to/your/graphql/endpoint > schema.graphql` in your project root.

+## Usage

+The extension adds 3 commands:

+1. `Edit operation`, which let you edit an operation in GraphiQL.
+Use this with the cursor set in a tag (or full `.graphql` file) containing a GraphQL operation.
+2. `Insert operation here`, which let you insert an operation into your source file via GraphiQL.
+Use this with the cursor set in an empty GraphQL tag, or in a `.graphql` file.
+3. `Explore schema with GraphiQL`, which opens GraphiQL and let you explore your schema, without inserting or editing anything.

 ## Contributing

 _Coming soon_.